 ADSO-4157.
 PLANNING, DESIGN AND ORGANIZATION OF TRAININGS.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): None.
 Corequisite(s): None.
 Study and application of basic concepts related with planning and organization of trainings for the office personnel.
 Emphasis will be given to the techniques for identifying training necessities in the office personnel and to offer workshops to users of electronic equipment.
 Also, it will be studied the basic concepts for establishing a continuous training plan for the personnel in service.
+The course will be offered onsite, hybrid or remotely.

 ADSO-4165.
 MANAGEMENT AND PRODUCTION OF MEDICAL DOCUMENTS.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): ADSO-3077.
 Corequisite(s): None.
 This course is a professional elective.
 Provides the student with the development of skills, knowledge and attitudes needed to perform as an administrative assistant in a medical office.
 Emphasis is given to the procedures and terminology related to this field.
 Also, the course stimulates the critical thinking, decision-making and the process of confidentiality as an ethical principle.
+The course will be offered onsite, hybrid or remotely.

 ADSO-4166.
 ELECTRONIC PUBLICATIONS.
 Credits: 2.
 Lecture hours per week: 2.
 Prerequisite(s): ADSO-3077.
 Corequisite(s): ADSO-3078.
 Training in the design, elaboration and production of the office's own publicity documents through the use of information electronic processing programs.
 Students will design advertising sheets, prepare presentations, flyers, brochures, invitations, graphic designs, presentation cards and letterheads for papers and envelopes, among others.
 Also, students will become familiar with and use predefined formats in the programs.
+The course will be offered onsite, hybrid or remotely.

 ADSO-4167.
 ELECTRONIC PRESENTATIONS.
 Credits: 1.
 Lecture hours per week: 1.
 Prerequisite(s): None.
 Corequisite(s): None.
 This course is a professional elective to train on a program of presentations that facilitates the development of visual material for electronic expositions.
 It will be provided the necessary skills to create, process and present information in a clear and attractive way.
 During the course, students will prepare an electronic presentation of a report using the program's tools.
+The course will be offered onsite, hybrid or remotely.

 ADSO-4168.
 ELECTRONIC PROCEDURES.
 Credits: 2.
 Lecture hours per week: 2.
 Prerequisite(s): ADSO-4166.
 Corequisite(s): ADSO-4037.
 In this course students get to know different utilities and programs of the computer for the planning of the daily office work.
 They will perform tasks of planning, such as: updating the electronic appointment calendar, coordinating committee meetings, gathering information from the Internet, maintaining the phone and fax directories, planning of time, and establishing priorities.
+The course will be offered onsite, hybrid or remotely.

 ADSO-4175.
 MANAGEMNT AND PRODUCTION OF LEGAL DOCUMENTATION.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): ADSO-3077.
 Corequisite(s): None.
 This course is a professional elective.
 It is designed for the student to develop the necessary knowledge and competencies to efficiently perform his/her responsibilities on a legal environment.
 Emphasis is given to legal terminology, types of courts, and their jurisdiction in the different cases.
 Also, stimulates the critical thinking and the decision-making through the study of several cases.
+The course will be offered onsite, hybrid or remotely.